yosinski/deep-visualization-toolbox/doc/running-optimize-image.md

 ## Reproducing paper results

 The optimization results in the paper may be reproduced using the `optimize_image.py` script.
-Table 1 of the paper gives four sets of recommended optimization hyperparameters.
+Table 1 of the paper gives four sets of recommended regularization hyperparameters.
 These may be implemented using the following combination of command line flags (in the same order as Table 1):

     ./optimize_image.py --decay 0      --blur-radius 0.5 --blur-every 4  --small-norm-percentile 50     --max-iter 500  --lr-policy progress --lr-params "{'max_lr': 100.0, 'desired_prog': 2.0}"
     ./optimize_image.py --decay 0.3    --blur-radius 0   --blur-every 0  --small-norm-percentile 20     --max-iter 750  --lr-policy constant --lr-params "{'lr': 100.0}"